Canthigaster rostrata: Mating and parental care

 The Caribbean sharp-nose puffer is oviparous, meaning that the female lays eggs and the embryo develops externally.
 The typical mating season occurs during the spring, with the majority of spawning occurring at dawn.
 In order to mate, the male enters the female's territory and performs a display of spreading his fins.
-If the female is interested in mating, she will display a mottled color patter, a submissive gesture.
+If the female is interested in mating, she will display a mottled color pattern, a submissive gesture.

 During reproduction the female releases a cluster of eggs onto the sand or into an algae nest, typically in a seagrass bed.
 This is then fertilized externally by the male puffer.
 The eggs are transparent and spherical in shape.

 They are a polygynous species, one male mates with multiple females.
 The male mates with the females that live within his territory.
 While the eggs are developing, they are protected by the female and the algae nest, within her territory.
 After the eggs are hatched, both parents demonstrate no parental care.